saramazz/genomit_PMD/README.md

 ### Configuration

-Ensure your environment is set up correctly before running the models:
+Ensure your environment is set up correctly before running the models:  #TODO: Implement it

 ```bash
 python setup.py